Settle District U3A Treasurer’s Job Description

 - Keep the charity’s income slightly ahead of its expenses.

-- Maintain a cash balance to deal with unexpected contingencies like new equipment.
+- Maintain a cash balance of no less than 50% of normal annual expenditure to deal with unexpected contingencies.

 Particularly the treasurer will: